-In addition to the protective grounding, a functional grounding is required for proper operation of the SC6 drive controller and the motor.
-The functional grounding of the drive controller is connected using terminal X10, while that of the motor is connected using terminals X20A and X20B.
-The connections for the functional grounding to terminals X10, X20A and X20B are marked with PE.
+In addition to the protective grounding, a functional grounding is required for proper operation of the PS6 drive system in combination with SI6 and of the motor.
+The functional grounding of the PS6 drive system in combination with SI6 is connected via the X10 terminal.
+The functional grounding of the motor is connected via terminals X20A and X20B.
+The connections for the functional grounding to terminals X20A and X20B are marked with PE.
 For UL-compliant operation: The connections marked with PE are intended solely for the functional grounding.